Sign Up For Special Offers & Exclusive Content

 How Are Sets And Reps Written?

-Check out this snippet from a real training plan I wrote for a client.
+Check out this snippet from a Body Project client's training plan.

 Notice there's a prescription for 3x10 - that's 3 sets of 10 reps - with a 60 second rest in between each set.
 In practise this would look like: